ElecGiuseppe-lab/Radix-4_Booth_Multiplier/README.md

 - `+A` is the multiplicand.
 - `+2A` is obtained by shifting `+A` one bit to the left.

-These quantities are all readily available.
 Regarding the generation of `-A` and `-2A`, shifting `-A` one position to the left yields `-2A`.
 Generating the operand `-A` requires an additional circuit resource, typically an RCA or CLA adder.
 Therefore, for an N-bit multiplicand, (N+2)-bits are needed to represent the generic partial product: one bit is required to represent `2A` and another is required to represent `-A = not(A) + 1` (signed extension for signed numbers in 2's complement notation).

+> [!NOTE]
+> These quantities are all readily available.
+In fact, knowing the value of A, it is possible to predetermine all possible values ​​of the partial products.

 The **decoder**, i.e. a 5:1 multiplexer (MUX), receives as input all possible pre-calculated partial products and returns as output the partial product as a function of the encoding digit output by the encoder and used as a MUX selector.
 > [!NOTE]